softwaremagico/ThinkMachine-Advisor/README.md

 ## Roadmap

-0.1 Basic Character Sheet generation
+0.1 Basic Character Sheet generation.

-0.2 Character management: load, save, import, export.
+- 0.1.1 PDF Chart generation.
+- 0.1.2 Export PDF charts.

+0.2 Options to load and save a character.
+- 0.2.1 Load character description.

+0.3 Options to import and export a character.
+- 0.3.1 Options to load a character sheet from google drive.